 The 1950s family home was also very different from our own.
 Housework was much more difficult, as for example people did their washing by hand, instead of in a machine, and with refrigerators being a luxury item for most people, food had to be bought daily.
 It was less common for married women to work and many took on the childcare and housework, while their husbands went to work.

-This film clip from the Yorkshire Film Archive shows the Watkins family having tea at home in Yorkshire in the early 1950s.
+The film clip below from the Yorkshire Film Archive shows the Watkins family having tea at home in Yorkshire in the early 1950s.
 It helps to give us an insight into how people lived in this period and what they did in their spare time.

 Students from St Bart's Primary School in Armley, Leeds, watched the Yorkshire Film Archive clip 'The Watkins Family' and then imagined what it would be like to be a member of the family.
 They thought they would...